Kenjiro Yamashita: Karate

 Yamashita learned karate when he was young, and he holds a black belt.
 He won the Kyoto karate tournament in his junior 1.

 Beatboxing

 Yamashita learned to beatbox when he was working in Universal Studio Japan to perform beatboxing in a show there.
 He often performs beatboxing to accompany the groupmate's Elly's dancing and rap.

 DIY

 Yamashita is a DIY lover.
-Apart from designing and making many small things, he even rebuilt his own home.
-In 2018, he published a book Sandaime J Soul Brothers Kenjiro Yamashita Workers Tool Book about DIY.
+Apart from designing and making many small things, he also rebuilt his own home.
+In 2018, he published a book, Sandaime J Soul Brothers Kenjiro Yamashita Workers Tool Book, about DIY projects.
 In 2019, he won the DIY Award at Japan DIY Homecenter Show 2019 For his contribution and inspiration to the world of DIY.

 Sneakers

 Yamashita is a sneaker-head who collects and admires sneakers as a hobby.
 His love for sneakers took root in his years in the basketball clubs at high school and was influenced by his street dance teacher Hiro.
 He now had more than 150 pairs of sneakers and a warehouse to stock them.